-A workflow can be used to perform analyses only if it is published.
-Publishing makes the workflow a program ready to be executed either programmatically, using the NL Flow API, or interactively, with the test GUI.
+A workflow can be used to analyze documents only if it is published.
+Publishing makes the workflow a program ready to run on demand, which can be obtained programmatically using the NL Flow API or interactively with the test GUI.

 - You can publish the workflow you are working on from within the editor or you can publish one or more workflows from the Runtime view of the main dashboard.

-- Only workflows associated with at least one API key can be run programmatically through the API, while all workflows, regardless of key association, can be run in test mode from the GUI.
+- Only workflows associated with at least one API key can be used programmatically through the API, while all can be tested from the GUI.
 Find more information about API keys and how to manage them in the description of the Runtime view of the main dashboard.

-In synchronous mode it responds to the caller only when the analysis is complete and the response contains the results.
+- A workflow can be published as synchronous or asynchronous.
+If synchronous, it responds to the caller only when the analysis is complete.

-The caller (quickly) gets a task ID instead of the workflow's results.
-The analysis request is queued and processed after previously queued requests.
-Results are cached, so, to obtain them, the caller must inquire about the status of the analysis task and, when this is completed, request the results.
+When a caller submits an analysis request it gets a task ID instead of the analysis results.
+The analysis task is queued and carried out when the workflow becomes available, the results are cached.
+To obtain them, the caller must inquire about the status of the task and, when this is completed, request the cached results.

-- An asynchronous workflow can, if chosen by the user, be subject to autoscaling.
+- An asynchronous workflow can, if specified by the user, be subject to autoscaling.